 Finally, for Equifax, go to: http://www.equifax.com/business/small-business.

 What’s all this monitoring for?
-It’s to challenge any errors in your records.
+So it’s to challenge any errors in your records.
 Errors in your credit report(s) can be fixed.
 But the CRAs normally want you to dispute in a particular way.

 Get your small business’s PAYDEX report at: http://www.dnb.com/about-us/our-data.html.